JankariTech/blog/src/assets/UnderstandingHttpAndSocket/understandingHttpAndSocket.md

 - In the `network` tab, we can notice that, after clicking the link, our client sends two requests to the server: one for the `cats.html` page and one for the video file.

 ### Conclusion
 What we have learned in this article is just a speck of technology used on the Internet.
 We should be thankful for all those brilliant minds and engineering that make the Internet possible.
-Most importantly stay curious, and learn.
+Most importantly, stay curious, and learn.